Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 The prize carries a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
 10. The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, in 1895.

+Besides Bialiatski, three other laureates received the prize while in prison or detention.
+German pacifist Carl von Ossietzky won in1935, infuriating Adolf Hitler.
+Aung San Suu Kyi was in house arrest in Myanmar when she won in 1991.
+Chinese dissident Liu Xiaobo was serving an 11-year sentence when he was awarded the Nobel in 2010 and remained imprisoned until he died from liver cancer in 2017.

-Olav Njoelstad, the secretary of the prize committee, told the AP that if Bialiatski is unable to receive the award in person, he can ask a representative to collect it for him, like Polish winner Lech Walesa did in 1983.
-Otherwise, the committee might choose to symbolically place an empty chair on the stage, like it did when imprisoned Chinese rights activist Liu Xiaobo won in 2010.
+If Bialiatski is unable to receive the award in person, he can ask a representative to collect it for him, like Polish winner Lech Walesa did in 1983, said Olav Njoelstad, prize committee secretary.
+Otherwise, the committee might choose to symbolically place an empty chair on the stage, like it did when Liu won.

 Jordans reported from Berlin and Gera from Warsaw, Poland.
 Sabra Ayres in Kyiv; Harriet Morris and Yuras Karmanau in Tallinn, Estonia; David Keyton and Karl Ritter in Stockholm; John Leicester in Le Pecq, France, and Boubkar Benzebat in Paris contributed to this story.